 Make Diwali the festival of colours by painting your diya decorations.
 For this activity, you will need clay diyas – with or without pre-made designs – acrylic colours and paintbrushes.
 Soak the diyas in water for several hours, to get rid of any residual dirt and to ensure that they soak less oil.
 Dry them in sunlight or naturally to remove any moisture.
 Turn the lamps upside down, and using a thick brush, paint their base and exterior surface.
 Wait for the paint to dry before flipping them around to paint their insides.
-Use a contrasting colour or shades of gold to pick out any existing design of make one of your choice.
+Use a contrasting colour or shades of gold to pick out any existing design.
 Pay special attention to the rim of the lamp.
 Be sure to use festive colours such as orange, red, yellow and gold, the brighter the better.
-Once the paint dries, you can go the extra mile by gluing on mirrors, pearls, or rhinestones or use glitter pens to add a touch of glamour.
+Once the paint dries, you can go the extra mile by glueing on mirrors, pearls, or rhinestones or use glitter pens to add a touch of glamour.
 This beautiful diya decoration will surely win you accolades from friends and family alike

 Intricate quilling adds a touch of class that is hard to replicate and there are plenty of ways you can use this craft form for diya decorations.
 Arrange quilled petals in concentric circles on a base made with stiff paper to make a gorgeous diya holder.
 You can also attach quilled shapes directly to a tea light using a hot glue gun to achieve a similar effect.
 Use festive colours when selecting your quilling strips and before you know it you will be all set to light up the festival of lights in style.
 Diya painting designs were never simpler!

 Fill a large bowl with water and spread some flower petals on the surface.
 Take a tea light and measure out a base out of sparkly foam paper.
 Draw a design – such as a large flower – around the base and cut foam in that shape.
 Fasten the light to the paper and then push the boat out when it comes to embellishments.
 When done, gently lower the paper into the water such that it floats on the surface.
 Light the lamp and feel the magic unfold.
-Your very own DIY Diwali diyas!
+Your very own DIY Diwali diya decor is ready!